 From City to Sea by Kayak

-Due to a change in circumstances this year, not entirely arising from Covid-19, I have been able to revisit favourite water side haunts or undertake new trips afloat that previous work and sailing commitments would not have permitted.
+Due to a change in circumstances this year, not entirely arising from Covid-19, Jenny Ball has been able to revisit favourite water side haunts or undertake new trips afloat that previous work and sailing commitments would not have permitted.

-In September, I extended the trip by continuing beyond the end of the canal at Heybridge Basin all the way to Bradwell Waterside.
+In September, Jenny extended the trip by continuing beyond the end of the canal at Heybridge Basin all the way to Bradwell Waterside.
 A journey that cargo would have regularly taken via sailing barges and lighters for over 170 years.
-But those crews probably did not stop for a slap up lunch or glasses of wine, like I was able to.
+But those crews probably did not stop for a slap up lunch or glasses of wine, like she was able to.
 And they probably would not have rated my craft very highly – an inflatable kayak or “paddling pool” as one of the Bradwell Watersiders called it.
-Quite uncharitably, I thought.
+Quite uncharitably, she thought.
+I will let Jenny tell the tale of her adventures.

 The History of The Chelmer and Blackwater Canal